 Bloating refers to a swollen or enlarged abdomen soon after eating a meal.
-Indigestion of certain foods causes bloating.
+The indigestion of certain foods causes bloating.
 This is a common gastrointestinal complaint and is reported frequently by approximately 15-30 % adults of all ages.
 It might be embarrassing when you experience it while you are in the office, with friends, or have to attend a social event or meeting.
-Some foods trigger bloating due to indigestible components present in them.
-By simply limiting the intake of the trouble causing foods, you can stay away from bloating and its associated discomfort and embarrassment.
+Some foods trigger bloating due to the indigestible components present in them.
+By simply limiting the intake of the trouble-causing foods, you can stay away from bloating and its associated discomfort and embarrassment.
 Let us take a glance at the foods that contribute towards bloating and a swollen tummy appearance.

 You may now understand how some foods have the tendency to cause gas and bloating.
 So, don’t feel disappointed or sad, you have the option of limiting the amount of gas-forming foods, and can choose what is ideal for your digestive health.
 By making simple but intelligent choices during mealtimes, you have the power to avoid problems later on.
 Stay healthy and fit by eating everything in moderation and not binging on any particular food.
 Remember, variety is the spice of life.
 So choose a range of foods and not any single food item whenever you eat out or at home.